 Graduation from high school or its equivalent AND completion of an American Sign Language Interpreting program of at least 30 units or its equivalent.

 A bachelor’s degree from a recognized college or university is desirable.

 Two thousand four hundred hours of paid, volunteer, or family-related experience as an interpreter for the deaf and hard of hearing.

-  National Interpreter Certification (NIC), Certificate of Interpretation (CI), or Certificate of Transliteration (CT) from the Registry of Interpreters for the Deaf (RID) or Level IV certification from the National Association of the Deaf (NAD) as well as experience in coordinating interpreting services are desirable.
+National Interpreter Certification (NIC), Certificate of Interpretation (CI), or Certificate of Transliteration (CT) from the Registry of Interpreters for the Deaf (RID) or Level IV or higher certification from the National Association of the Deaf (NAD) as well as experience in coordinating interpreting services are desirable.

 Our class specification generally describes the duties, responsibilities, and requirements characteristic of the position(s) within this job class.
 The duties, responsibilities, and requirements of a particular position within this class may vary from the duties of other positions within the class.